maheshakya/maheshakya.github.io/_posts/2015-06-04-a-quick-guide-plotting-with-python-and-matplotlib.markdown

 ![plot_2](https://docs.google.com/drawings/d/1TKLhYlSUnMBKrMvQOIbkwR968EbDWX6MpNI_PFJUSuQ/pub?w=960&h=720)

 Only a little work is left to do...
 What?
 Naming the axes and entitling the plot.
 It takes only \\(3\\) lines of code.
-Add these line just before the `plt.show()` function.
+Add these lines just above the `plt.show()` function.

 {% highlight python %}
 # Sets x-axis